Peter Cormack: Hibernian (second spell)

-International
+International career

 Whilst at Hibs, he won his first full cap for Scotland on 25 June 1966 in a prestigious friendly with Brazil at Hampden Park.
 Brazil were warming up in readiness to play in the 1966 World Cup which was to be held in England.
 On Cormack's debut the Scots held the reigning World Champions to a 1–1 draw.
 In total he collected nine full caps all when playing for Hibs and his next club, Nottingham Forest.
 When at Liverpool he was selected for Scotland's squad for the 1974 FIFA World Cup.
 Davie Hay was selected to play in preference to Cormack who didn't cross the touchline for any game time as the Scots returned home unbeaten after the group stage with a win and two draws.
 Cormack also represented the Scottish League XI six times.

-Management and coaching
+Coaching career

 On 5 December 1980, he was appointed Partick Thistle manager, succeeding Bertie Auld who had gone in the opposite direction to manage Hibs.
 Thistle finished sixth in the top flight at the end of Cormack's first season there.
 However they were relegated the season after from finishing 9th of the 10 clubs in the division.
 They missed out on promotion the season after in finishing fourth.
 They reached the last eight that season of both cup competitions being eliminated by Celtic and Aberdeen.
 Thistle missed out on promotion again in the 1983/84 season after when they finished third.
 Cormack was there for three and a half years leaving at the end of the 1983–84 season.
 In the league he played for Thistle once in season 1983–84.

 From 1984-86 he managed Anorthosis Famagusta in Cyprus.
 In 1986 he managed the Botswana national football team before he returned to Scotland as assistant manager to Alex Miller at St Mirren.
 However, on 15 November 1986 Miller was appointed manager of Hibs after which Cormack had two games in charge of Saints as interim manager.
 Cormack then followed Miller to Hibs as his assistant manager once again.
 The St Mirren team they left behind won that season's Scottish Cup.

 In December 2000 he was appointed manager of Cowdenbeath in the Scottish fourth tier.
 Cowdenbeath were promoted at the end of the season.
 However Cormack was sacked after 10 days during which time his side never played a game.

 In July 2001 he took over at Greenock Morton in Scotland's third tier.
-However he left the following March in a season in which Ton were relegated when they finished bottom of the division.
+However he left the following March in a season in which the club were relegated when they finished bottom of the division.